-The tonnage charge payable in respect of a vessel shall be $0.012 for each deadweight tonne of the registered summer deadweight of the vessel for each entry in the jetty and berth area, the minimum charge for each such entry being $600.
+The tonnage charge payable in respect of a vessel shall be $0.024 for each deadweight tonne of the registered summer deadweight of the vessel for each entry in the jetty and berth area, the minimum charge for each such entry being $1 200.

+[Part 2 amended: Gazette 29 Jul 2011 p.
+3147.]

 Part 3

 Charges — Certain boats